Patients with varicose veins

 What do varicose veins look like?

-Varicose veins can appear dark blue and stick out from the skin, a little like raised tunnels.
+An image of varicose veins around a person's knee - Legs MatterVaricose veins can appear dark blue and stick out from the skin, a little like raised tunnels.
 They can develop anywhere in the body, but are often found around the legs and ankles.

-You should also refer people to a vascular service if they have the following symptoms:
+You should also be referred if you have the following symptoms:

 • Symptomatic primary or symptomatic recurrent varicose veins

-• Lower‑limb skin changes, such as pigmentation or eczema, thought to be caused by chronic venous insufficiency
+• Lower limb‑ skin changes, such as pigmentation or eczema, thought to be caused by chronic venous insufficiency

 • Superficial vein thrombosis (characterised by the appearance of hard, painful veins) and suspected venous incompetence